 There’s a parade daily from Rosenborg Castle to Amalienborg Palace by The Danish Royal Guard.

 They start at 11:30 am from Rosenborg Castle and arrive at Amalienborg Palace for the ceremony at midday.
-The band performs tunes then the guards march to each of the buildings to change staff.
+The band performs tunes then the guards march to each building to change staff.

 Tips: You can check if the royalty is in residence by looking at the flags on the palaces.